First and foremost, I loooooove food.

 - I eat chocolate or a treat almost every single day unless there’s a snowstorm and I run out

-- I eat meat and chickpeas, depending on what I feel like
+- My proteins can vary between meat and chickpeas, depending on what I feel like

-- I put salt on everything, choosing unrefined salt
+- I put salt on nearly everything, choosing unrefined salt

 - I try to eat local, organic & fair-trade as much as possible, mostly